When it comes to metal forming cost, if price is the battle, total manufacturing cost of ownership or -- TCO -- is the war.

 - Shipping/transport: How efficient is your vendor?

 These factors all play into long-term maintenance and investment in quality.
-That’s where the right manufacturer hopefully comes in.
+The right manufacturer can help you lower your total manufacturing cost of ownership.

 Equipment and Material Costs